tgc-bot/FourAcesContracts/Membership.md

     investigations or inquires to find the truth or come to a conclusion on a given subject.

-58. Investigations may only be started by the M.O.A.
+58. Investigations MAY only be started by the M.O.A.
 Inspector, and any final judgement or decisions will be issued by the Inspector.

 59. Investigations will be directed by a Lead Investigator.

-    64. This Lead Investigator is appointed by the MOA Inspector and may be replaced or removed at any time, for any reason.
+    64. This Lead Investigator is appointed by the MOA Inspector and MAY be replaced or removed at any time, for any reason.

-    65. This Lead Investigator must be a member of the MOA
+    65. This Lead Investigator MUST be a member of the MOA

     66. This Lead Investigator reports directly to the MOA Inspector in their findings.
 Lead Investigators have the authority to request